-COEC participates in community sponsored activities through the year.
-The Outreach Core supports community groups in a variety of ways, to provide up to date environmental health information and access to Southwest Environmental Health researchers for presentations, information, and to answer questions of concern to groups and individuals.
+COEC participates in community-sponsored activities throughout the year.
+The Outreach Core supports community groups in a variety of ways, to provide up-to-date environmental health information and access to Southwest Environmental Health researchers for presentations, and information, and to answer questions of concern to groups and individuals.

 For more information on risk communication click here